-If you wait to mention the competition in the middle or at the end of the sales cycle, your odds of closing the deal actually decrease compared to if your competitors were absent altogether:
+If you wait to give competitor information until the middle or end of the sales cycle, your odds of closing the deal actually decrease compared to if your competitors were absent altogether:

 That’s why the best salespeople ask this question early on: Who else are you considering?